MicrosoftDocs/power-automate-docs/articles/process-mining-finance-ops-templates.md

 ---
-title: Finance and Operations templates for process mining in process advisor (preview)
+title: Finance and operations templates for process mining in process advisor (preview)
 description: Learn how to use Finance and operations templates for process mining in the Power Automate process advisor.
 author: donums
 contributors: